h2020-endeavour/endeavour/README.md

 The Grafana dashboard includes a te-demo dashboard to visualize the traffic during the demo.
 The dashboard must be imported from the web interface using [this file](https://github.com/h2020-endeavour/iSDX/blob/monitoring/test/inbound_outbound_te_dashboard.py)

-Use the following instructions to run the blackholing demo it:
+Use the following instructions to run the in/out-bound TE demo it:

 ```bash
 $ cd ~/iSDX/test